Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Asthma.md

 > [!Important]
 - Key diagnosis is usually clinically, with symptoms and FEV1 improvment of 12-15% **after [[albuterol]]** ^89389e
-- If first occurs in adult, important to consider due to reflux into respiratory tract rom [[GORD]]
+- If first occurs in adult, important to consider due to reflux into respiratory tract rom [[Gastro-oesophagus Reflux Disease (GORD)]]
 - If bronchial obstruction not-reversible, then unlikely [[Asthma]], more likely [[Chronic Pulmonary Disease (COPD)]] ^467c50
 - Try to do a CXR to rule out if [[pneumonia]]/infection
 - If PaCO2 is increased during acute asthma attack, patient is having a respiratory attack